comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-design-doc.md

 **Sally Student** wants to know if her drop-in reservation can be extended and have the ability to extend it by up to an hour if so.

-**Amy Ambassador** and **Rhonda Root** wants the ability to extend Sally Student's drop-in reservation if there is no reservation immediately following it.
+**Amy Ambassador** and **Rhonda Root** want the ability to extend Sally Student's drop-in reservation if there is no reservation immediately following it.

 ## User Stories

 **Story A:**
 As Sally Student, if the following time slot for my current seat is available, I want the ability to extend my drop-in seat reservation by up to 1 additional hour, in increments of 15 minutes.
-If the following time slot is reserved, I want to know that I cannot extend and see the time remaining on my reservation.
+If the following time slot is reserved, I want to know that I cannot extend, and be able to see the time remaining on my reservation.

 **Story B:**
 As Sally Student, if the time slot following mine is originally reserved, but that reservation is cancelled, the option to extend my current reservation should reappear.